RSNara/MIPS-to-HEX/README.md

 A simple MIPS to hex translator.
 Relevant to CS241.

 To use, simply access your browser's console and copy-paste the entirety of MIPS.js into it.
-This should make available a MIPS object which will then preform all the translations for you.
+This should make available a MIPS object which exposes the transation API.